ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

   Note:
   * 3 stages are specified in the pipeline
   * Input is specified as beats and listens to port 5044.
-  * A grok filter is used to structure the ballerina logs.
+  * A grok filter is used to structure the Ballerina logs.
   * An output is specified to push to elasticsearch.
 Note here that the host is specified as “elasticsearch:9200”.
 Hence the elasticsearch container should be linked to the logstash container.
   * Make sure the logstash.conf is being stored in the empty directory and not having other unwanted documents within it, because during the startup logstash merges the configurations and make it as a single file, and this operation will fail if there are unrelated configuration files init.
 4. Start the logstash container by the following command.
    ```bash
     $ docker run -h logstash --name logstash --link elasticsearch:elasticsearch -it --rm -v ~/wso2-ballerina/ELK/pipeline:/usr/share/logstash/pipeline/ -p 5044:5044 docker.elastic.co/logstash/logstash:6.2.2
    ```
-5. Configure filebeat to ship the ballerina logs.
+5. Configure filebeat to ship the Ballerina logs.
 For this, you need to create a file named filebeat.yml with the following content.
 As an example, let's save this file at ~/wso2-ballerina/ELK/filebeat.yml.
    ```
     filebeat.prospectors:
     - type: log